pradeep652227/pradeep652227/README.md

 - 👋 Hi, I’m @pradeep652227
 - 👀 I’m interested in ... programming, learning new things then implementing them
 - 🌱 I’m currently learning ...
 DSA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for ... internships
 - 📫 How to reach me ... via Linked in, mail( Check my profile for links)

 <!---